 The bringing to bear of strong moral influence for reformation of the isolated prison (the Chaplain, the Bible)

-On the one hand the social man’s ‘behaviour can be remodelled’ and on the other the religious man needs ‘enforcing of repentance and reformation’
+On the one hand, the social man’s ‘behavior can be remodeled’ and on the other, the religious man needs ‘enforcing of repentance and reformation’

-The goal, albeit, on a different level, is to cause people to ‘fall in line with a particular way of life’.
-In one case it’s not deviating from God’s way of conduct.
-In the other case it’s ‘not deviating from Society’s way of conduct.
-In both cases it’s raising man out of and above whatever is considered a deviant or abject way of conduct.
+The goal, albeit on a different level, is to cause people to ‘fall in line with a particular way of life’.
+In one case, it’s not deviating from God’s way of conduct.
+In the other case, it’s ‘not deviating from Society’s way of conduct.
+In both cases, it’s raising humans out of and above whatever is considered a deviant or abject way of conduct.

-I believe we can say the motivation and desires of both parties is praiseworthy.
+I believe we can say the motivation and desires of both parties are praiseworthy.
 We would definitely like to see all people act in a more worthy way.

 But the questions remain.
 Did the application of the social principles at one time and the religious principles at another time at the Kilmainham Jail rehabilitate prisoners?
-The answer is no. How can I affirm this?
+The answer is no–prison rehabilitation effectiveness was not a reality.
+How can I affirm this?
 Well, just take a look at our prisons today: whatever the country, whatever the society, whatever the religion.
 How are they faring?

-We have both social and religious workers helping ‘remodel behaviour’ and ‘teaching repentance and reformation’ and look at the results.
+We have both social and religious workers helping remodel behavior and teaching repentance and reformation and look at the results.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Prison Rehabilitation Effectiveness, is it Possible?
+Please use the Social Network links just below to share this information from The Explanation, Prison Rehabilitation Effectiveness, is it Possible?